curupo/nis-docker/README.md

 ## How to run

-The required values must be set:
+The required values must be set.
+See the [documentation](https://docs.nem.io/pages/) for details.:

 ```text
 $ vi custom-configs/nis.config-user.properties
 ```

-If you are participating in the Super Node Program, you will also need the following:
+If you are participating in the Supernode Program, you will also need the following:

 ```text
 $ vi custom-configs/servant.config-user.properties